sahildorwat/OnlineTestSoftware/README.md

 * This application was developed as part of the course "Database Management Systems".
 The database used was Oracle and the application was developed using a Java based Command Line Interface.

 ## How to run the application
+### Executable jar:
+* We have made the jar executable, but in case it doesn’t work, run the command: chmod 777 DBProject1.jar
+* Then run the following command: java -jar DB_P1.jar

+### Github
 * To run the application, simply run the project in Eclipse or any other IDE as a Java application.
 You will see a menu to login.
 After logging in, various menu options will be displayed depending on your role.

 ## Team Members (Alphabetical Order)